 The Mardi Gras Ball

 As I said above, the dress code for this ball is either black tie or costume.
 So, it is not unusual to see a lady in a formal gown talking to another lady dressed in a tutu and pigtails.

 The first couple were the Duke and Duchess of Hard Candy.
-Next were the Duke and Duchess of Soft Candy.
+Next came the Duke and Duchess of Soft Candy.
 Third were the Duke and Duchess of Chocolate.

 Dancing and Costume Contest

 Chris and I got up pretty early on Sunday.
 We had a long drive back home and a lot of stuff to do once we got home, so we packed up and headed out around 8:00 am.
 Everyone else was still asleep when we left.

-We have been going to Lake Charles for the Mardi Gras ball for 14 years now.
-It is always a fun time.
+Mardi Gras is always a fun time.
 We love getting to spend some time with some of our closest friends.
-Its also funny to see everyone decked out in their costumes.
-It always makes for some good times and fun memories.
-If you ever get the chance to experience a Mardi Gras ball, go!
-Until then, happy travels!
+It’s also funny to see everyone decked out in their costumes.
+It always makes for some good times and fun memories, which is what Mardi Gras is all about!